clhoward/Howard-Portfolio/Final_Project_CassieHoward.md

 ## Outline

-	1. Introduction:
+	1. Introduction
 		a.
 High CO2 levels are causing pollution, smog, and climate change
 		b.
 Vehicle carbon emissions is a leading contributor of CO2 levels
 	2. Main
 		a.
 Electric Vehicles produce less pollution/carbon emissions
 		b.
-Electric vehicle was introduced in xxx, with several issues.
-		c.
 Show timeline for major milestones for electric vehicles
 		d.
 Issues that plagued electric vehicles include:
 			i.
 Short battery life - show how this has drastically improved ii.
 Limited infrastructure - show # of charging station increases and projections